DEIB-GECO/i-etl/README.md

 ## 2. Running I-ETL (create an interoperable database with your data)

-- Get the image of the I-ETL:
+1. Get the image of the I-ETL:
   - Either download the TAR image available in the repository (recommended)
     - Go to the deployment artifacts page: https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/artifacts
     - Click on the "folder" icon of the latest build (generally the first line of the table in the page)
     - Download the TAR archive named `the-ietl-image.tar`
   - Or build it from the repository (not recommended, see section "For developers")
+2. Download the `comose.yaml` file, available in the repository (https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/blob/main/compose.yaml?ref_type=heads)
+3. Download the settings file `.env` file, available in the repository (https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/blob/main/.env?ref_type=heads)
-- Create a folder with:
+4. Create a folder with:
   - The I-ETL Docker (TAR) image
   - The `.env` file template
   - The `compose.yaml` file
-- In that folder, load the TAR image within the Docker: `docker load < the-ietl-image.tar`
+5. In that folder, load the TAR image within the Docker: `docker load < the-ietl-image.tar`
-- In that folder, follow any scenario described in the "Scenarios" section.
+6. In that folder, follow any scenario described in the "Scenarios" section.
 The complete list of parameters is described in the "Parameters" section.
-- To check whether the ETL has finished, one can run `docker ps`: if `the-etl` does not show in the list, this means that it is done.
+7. To check whether the ETL has finished, one can run `docker ps`: if `the-etl` does not show in the list, this means that it is done.
-- To check the logs of the ETL:
+8. To check the logs of the ETL:
   - One can either look at the log file produced by I-ETL if one has specified the `SERVER_FOLDER_LOG_ETL` parameter
   - Otherwise, use `docker logs the-etl`.